Statistics and outlook for oesophageal cancer

 Specialists grade cancer cells according to how similar they are to normal cells when looked at under a microscope.
 The grade gives doctors an idea of how the cancer might behave.

 Doctors also have a way of grading how well you are generally.
 They call this your performance status.
 You may see this written PS.
 A score of 0 means you are completely able to look after yourself.
 A score of 1 means you can do most things for yourself, but need some help.
-The scores continue to go up, depending on how much help you need.
+The scores go up to 4, depending on how much help you need.
 This is relevant to survival because overall, the fitter people are, the better able they are to withstand their cancer and treatment.